From The Archives

 13-Feb-76

-AU Brisbane,University of Queensland,Relax Block
+AU Brisbane,University of Queensland-Relaxation Block

 Flyer: Photo of flyer.

-The Saints Line-up #2 (Brisbane: May 1976 - London: July 1977):
+The Saints Line-up #2 (Brisbane: March 1976 - London: July 1977):

 Chris Bailey (vocals)/ Ed Kuepper (guitar)/ Kym Bradshaw (bass) and Ivor Hay (drums).

 AU Brisbane-West End,Bruce Window Electronics (BWE) studio (@ 10 Buchanan Street).
-Recording their first single, "(I’m) Stranded/No Time" in about 5 hours, finishing around midnight.
+Recording their first single, "(I’m) Stranded/No Time" in about 4-6 hours, finishing around midnight.
 Engineered and produced by Mark Moffatt.
+Cost around AU$ 250.
 25-year-old Moffatt had just returned to Brisbane from a stay in London, where he worked at Top Gear Music (a guitar shop in Denmark Street).
-Some sources date this session on 11-May-76.
+Some sources date this session on 11-May-76, others 12-Jun-76.
 Detailed account of the recording session at mixdownmag.com.au.
-Window Recording Studios was sold in 1978 and renamed Sunshine Studios.
-The Go Betweens recorded some early singles at Sunshine (1978-1979).

 Brisbane-Sandgate 1976